diversity & accessibility

 Recovery Dharma is a peer-led community.
 Here are a few sanghas that have gathered and formed a community around their shared identities with the aim to empower.
 These communities are listed in alphabetical order.

-Black, Indigenous and other People of Color (BIPOC)
+Black, Indigenous, and People of Color (BIPOC)

 Any and all who identify as BIPOC (Black, Indigenous, and/or People of Color) are welcome at these meetings.
 We invite you to join our sangha and cultivate relationships that will lead us to deeper understanding and freedom from suffering.
 Please also join the RD BIPOC Facebook Group!